 Most of the widespread layers of rock that we see in the Canyon are composed of various sediments, hence are called sedimentary rocks.
 They sometimes contain fossils that are occasionally quite abundant.
 The sediments that produce sedimentary rocks are most often transported by water.
-However, not all of the layers of sedimentary rock that one sees in the Canyon are interpreted by those scientists who believe in creation as originating during the flood.
+However, not all of the layers of sedimentary rock that one sees in the

+Canyon are interpreted by those scientists who believe in creation as originating during the flood.
 In the lowest portions of the Canyon, especially towards the eastern end, we find thick layers of sedimentary rocks that have very few or questionable fossils in them.
-These are part of the lower rock layers we call Precambrian and are seen in Figure 23 as the layers below the arrow.
+These are part of the lower rock layers we call Precambrian and are seen in Figure 2 as the layers below the arrow.
 Precambrian layers are usually considered by flood geologists to have been there before the biblical flood.
 The layers above the Precambrian are designated as Phanerozoic.
-They contain many more fossils and in the Canyon region are strikingly parallel in arrangement (Figs. 22, 23).
+They contain many more fossils and in the Canyon region are strikingly parallel in arrangement (Figs. 1, 2).
 Only the lower half of the Phanerozoic is represented in the Grand Canyon.
 Just beyond the Grand Canyon, especially to the north and east are thick sedimentary layers that lie above the rock layer that forms the rim of the Canyon.
 These thick layers represent a significant portion of the upper part of the Phanerozoic.
 Most of the Phanerozoic is considered by flood geologists to have been deposited during the biblical worldwide flood.
 Creationists believe the Canyon was cut by the receding waters of the flood.

-THE STANDARD GEOLOGIC INTERPRETATION FOR THE FORMATION OF THE GRAND CANYON ROCK LAYERS
+THE STANDARD GEOLOGIC INTERPRETATION FOR THE FORMATION OF THE GRAND CANYON ROCK LAYERS having taken more than 300 million years for their formation.

-Most geologists believe that the rock layers of the Grand Canyon, and most other major sedimentary layers of the Earth were formed over many millions of years.
-For instance, the strikingly horizontal layers of the Phanerozoic of the Canyon are commonly represented as having taken more than 300 million years for their formation.
 These layers have been extensively studied and the geologic literature covering them is vast.
 Three useful recent summaries are the publications by Beus and Billingsley (1989), Beus and Morales (1990, p 83-245), and Ford (1994).